LYNX National Arts & Media Camp

 Five separate programs (listed below) are offered during Session One.
 These are one week programs with no residential component.
 All students must commute to the camp.
 Students from outside of Denver who want to attend a Session One program are encouraged to stay with a relative or friend in the Denver area.

-2D Animation/ Illustration Program – Students learn methods to mix traditional media and use a variety of digital tools.
+2D Animation/ Illustration – Students learn methods to mix traditional media and use a variety of digital tools.
 Traditional tools encourage students to be inventive and to make original imaginative character illustrations in a setting.
 The class moves between traditional media approaches to realize the movement created using computers and software programs, such as Adobe Photoshop, Illustrator and After Effects.
+The animation reel from the 2019 camp program can be viewed on our Youtube channel here.

 Session Two a two week program and has an optional residential component.